juls-ian/the-searcher-api/docs/workflow.md

 4. implement slug generation and register it in the AppServiceProvider
 5. define in the api routes

+## BoardPosition
+a last minute addition

+1. php artisan make:model BoardPosition -a
+2. work the relationship between the User and BoardPosition
+3. revise the existing user's 'board_position' column
+4. add migration to add board position id foreign key into the user table
+5. make a BoardPositionSeeder
+6. use it in the DatabaseSeeder and assign each user a board_position

 ## Search Feature

 ### Dependencies Overview